100 mm anti-tank gun T-12: A revolutionary smoothbore gun

 High-explosive anti-tank (HEAT) shells do not rely on high speed to penetrate armor, but on the explosion of the projectile on impact.
 The problem of using a rifled gun to fire a HEAT shot was that the stabilizing spin degraded the penetrating power by as much as half.
-Combined with other challenges HEAT shots were not effective for tank guns in the mid-1950s.
+Combined with other challenges HEAT shots were not effective for tank guns by the mid-1950s.
 The T-12 overcame most problems by firing a HEAT shot that was stabilized by pop-out fins.
 However, it was still not ideal as it was slow and therefore had to be fired in a higher arc.
 This was complicated by the Soviet scarcity of good rangefinders.

 In 1958 Nikita Khrushchev saw the T-12 and was so enthusiastic about the gun, that he wanted it placed in the T55.
 However, the long ammunition would not fit in the existing Soviet medium-tank turrets.
-Therefore, the 115 mm U-5TS gun of the T-62 was developed with a larger caliber, so it could use more propellant while not requiring the very long T-12 projectiles.
+Therefore, the 115 mm U-5TS gun of the T-62 was developed with a larger caliber, so it could use more propellant while not requiring the very long T-12 cartridges.

 The T-12's breech is semi-automatic, meaning that it needs to be opened only before the first shot.
 After the first shot the breech opens by itself, so a new projectile can immediately be loaded.